 This option will force your device to use 4x multi-sample anti-aliasing in OpenGL ES 2.0 games and other apps.
 Obviously crushing your device resources would drain your battery, so enable this option on demand.
-But this will definitely show a considerable improvement in the graphic performance of your device.
+But this will definitely show a considerable improvement in the graphics performance of your device.

 DECIDE ON THE BACKGROUND ACTIVITIES

 You can see an option in the developers option with the name Don’t Keep activities.
 This option will close the apps as soon as the user closes the app, it is achieved by pushing the apps to closing state rather than running in the background.
 So you’re thinking that this option will boost up your device speed as there are no background processes.

 You’re completely wrong, this might force close the background apps.
 But this has adverse effect than expected, the apps need to build cache every time which will degrade the performance rather than improving it.
 So use this when you stick to one app for a long time like when watching a movie.